duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 ## Goodie FAQ

-### Can Goodie instant answers make network requests?
+### Can Goodie Instant Answers make network requests?

-No. If you are trying to use an API, you should consider creating a Spice instant answer instead.
+No. If you are trying to use an API, you should consider creating a Spice Instant Answer instead.

-### Can Goodie instant answers include the user's query string?
+### Can Goodie Instant Answers include the user's query string?

 Yes. **However**, they must be handled *very* carefully.
 User-supplied strings create a lot of potential for [cross-site scripting attacks](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29).
 While the platform attempts to mitigate these issues in pure ASCII responses, HTML responses should **never** include a raw query string.
 It is safest to return only data which is generated by your Goodie itself.